-DTC has existed for more than forty years.
+DTC has existed for 50 years.
 Since then several evangelical schools and seminaries have emerged in many parts of Asia including Singapore.
 Some have similar ethos and most of them are bigger in size and resources.
 So, is there still need for DTC?
 Why would someone come particularly to DTC?

 DTC, A Small Training Community